hbctraining/Intro-to-rnaseq-hpc-O2/lessons/04_loops_and_scripts.md

 - Generate a prefix to use for naming our output files
 - Dump out bad reads into a new file
 - Get the count of the number of bad reads and generate a summary for each file
-- And after all the FASTQ files are processed, write the summary to a log file

 You might not realize it, but this is something that you now know how to do.
 Let's get started...